piiingz/tdt4140-superstudent/tdt4140-gr1824/README.md

 ### Prerequisites

-We develop using **Eclipse** other IDEs should work, but are not explicitly supported.
+We develop using **Eclipse**.
+Other IDEs should work, but are not explicitly supported.
 To run the project we suggest you use **JDK 8**.

 ### Installing